ut-vision/Video-Independent-ECS/README.md

 ### Face Recognition and Pose Estimation

-Our approach is bulit on face recognition and pose estimation.
-You can choose any pretrained face recognition and pose estimation approaches.
+Our tracking algorithm is bulit on face recognition and pose estimation.
+You can choose any pretrained face recognition and pose estimation models.

 You need to implement encode_face() and compute_pose() in the tools.py and modify